sergei-mironov/litrepl/README.md

                               the given file type.
     print-grammar             Print the resulting grammar for the given filetype.
+    print-auxdir              Print the auxdir for the given interpreter type.

 options:
   -h, --help                  show this help message and exit